sudhanshuptl/python-neural-network/README.md

+#This Neural Network is implemented for Iris_dataset but you can use it for any dataset by slight change in main.py

 # Neural network written in Python (NumPy)
 This is an implementation of a fully connected neural network in NumPy.
 The network may be batch trained by backpropagation.
 By implementing a batch approach, the NumPy implementation is able to harvest the power of the BLAS library to efficiently perform the required calculations.

 *The code has been tested.*